 He can do this even though every couple is unique, because there are basic principles about what builds or destroys connection for couples.
 There are identifiable choices, actions, and attitudes that encourage and build momentum for closeness and connection.
 And there are behaviors, words, and patterns known to tear down or destroy closeness.

-Sadly, many couples find their special connection fading despite their best intentions, simply because they lack some basic knowledge about ‘what’s required and what works’.
+Sadly, many couples find their special connection fading despite their best intentions, simply because they lack some basic knowledge around ‘what’s required’ and ‘what works’.

 The Good News for Your Marriage is…

 … now that the attitudes, choices, and behaviors to naturally strengthen a marriage are understood; you can learn how to apply them to your marriage.
 Once they’re established – they not only guide a marriage that’s become stagnant back into being a dynamic, intimate, and fun relationship… but, they’ll keep on strengthening and enhancing your connection with almost no effort.

 Many of the adjustments needed to reclaim closeness and connection in a marriage are fairly small and simple things by themselves.
 However, because the benefits keep building up and compound over time they truly can be game changers.

 However, it can be tricky to discover how to make these adjustments on our own, because our brains form ‘invisible habits’ in the interactions with our partners.
 Because these habits develop without a conscious choice and operate outside our awareness, it’s usually quite difficult to notice our own patterns or clearly see how they’re impacting our marriage connection.